OpenStockDataShop/Athena_Stocks/README.md

 # **Athena_Stocks**

-Aditya Sharoff, Felina Kang, Haeyoon Chang and Vinodh Kotipalli 2021
+by Aditya Sharoff, Felina Kang, Haeyoon Chang and [Vinodh Kotipalli](vkotipa2@pdx.edu) 2021

 ## **High Level Description**
+---
 One stop shop for collection of Data Analytics and Data Visualization tool help with stock market trading decision making.
 ## **Roadmap**
+---
 - [ ] **Web-Scraper** for Data Collection
   - [ ] Gather historic/current prices of selected stock(s) and store to DB
   - [ ] Gather historic/current news relevant to selected stock(s) `+` URL(s) and store to DB